 Kale does suffer from a few problems but don’t be put off as they’re easily controlled.
 Here are the common problems:

-- Greenhouse Whitefly – spray with eco-oil for easy control.
+- Whitefly – spray with OCP eco-oil for easy control.
 There’s no withholding period so you can keep picking leaves even on the same day you spray.

 - Caterpillars – both the white cabbage butterfly and cabbage moth will lay eggs on kale resulting in hungry caterpillars chomping through your leaves.
 Try growing the variety Red Russian which is attacked less frequently or follow our caterpillar guide for more tips.